MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_AutomatedExtensions.md

 ## Here's how they work

-Automated extensions show data from any of the sources—your ad landing pages, ad copies, and domains your ad copy points to.
+Automated extensions show data from any of the sourcesâ€”your ad landing pages, ad copies, and domains your ad copy points to.
 Certain data, like reviews and ratings, may be offered from third-party providers.

 Here are the different types of automated extensions available from Microsoft Advertising.
 Keep in mind that these are examples only and your ad might look a little different than those shown below.